horzadome/h1mon/README.md

 h1mon
 =====

-A super-tiny set of scripts that send monitoring alerts to various services
+A super-tiny set of scripts that send monitoring alerts to various services<br />
+It's supposed to bridge the gap between applications which only know how to send notifications via email (firewall, raid controller, etc.) and push message providers which deliberately throttle email pushing because they want you to use their API.
+Simply deploy this, and point all your notifications to h1mon@localhost.

 Installation